MicahKepe/custom-assistant/README.md

 # custom-assistant
-Create a customizable speaking assistant with ElevenLabs and ChatGPT
+Create a customizable speaking assistant with ElevenLabs and ChatGPT in Python.

 <!-- GETTING STARTED -->
 ## Getting Started